Melon gravel

 Melon gravel are considered to be "the most easily recognized evidence of the catastrophic magnitude of the [Bonneville] flood".
-Melon gravel was named after road signs were put up advertising "petrified watermelons", with one sign urging people to "Take one home to your mother-in-law!"
+Melon gravel were named after road signs were put up advertising "petrified watermelons", with one sign urging people to "take one home to your mother-in-law!"

 Petroglyphs

 The petroglyph locations of the Snake River Valley are selectively located on melon gravel.
 Researchers have pondered why Native American artisans used melon gravel instead of the Snake River Canyon's walls.
 One theory is that melon gravel were considered a sacred object to the local Native Americans.

 In the western United States, power and life were considered to be closely linked with water in Native American spiritual beliefs.
 Many creation myths follow similar storylines of a water-covered Earth, and animals, like coyotes, turtles, weasels, or other water creatures, creating land and populating it.
 These beliefs have been recorded among the local indigenous groups in California, the Great Basin, and the Columbia Plateau.